Ripseync/Gamon/patchnotes.md

 # Patch Notes

-## 2026-06-05 — Demo Preview GamingAlliance
+## 2026-06-05 — Demo Preview of the GamingAlliance Launcher to DrunkMunki

-- Hello DrunkMundi !
+- Hello DrunkMunki !
 - **This is a test** — Welcome to the preview.
 - Let me know what you think about [website](https://gamingalliance.net) mentions, and let me know if adjustments need to be done on **[Discord](https://discord.gg/3jqpTSctJJ)**.
 - **Ilum says hi to Travis !** :).